 THINGS TO DO AT WATEGOS BEACH

 Wategos Beach is a secluded swimming haven, framed by a valley at the tip of Cape Byron and protected by the headland from the wild Cape seas.
-Lifeguard patrolled in summer, with lazy, gentle, rolling waves, Wategos is a safe and popular swimming spot for young and old.
+With lazy, gentle, rolling waves in summer, the lifeguard-patrolled Wategos is a safe and popular swimming spot for both the young and old.

-Little Wategos is also ideal for swimming or snorkelling - despite being small, Little Wategos is very well-protected and as it can only be accessed on foot, it's likely to be uncrowded and secluded too.
+Little Wategos is also ideal for swimming or snorkelling.
+Despite being small, this spot is very well-protected.
+It’s likely to be secluded and uncrowded too as it can only be accessed on foot.

-Longboaders and learners alike will find Wategos Beach a surfing sanctuary, with a gradual waves which break progressively over the wide sandbar creating perfect learner, surfski and longboard conditions.
+Longboarders and learners alike will find Wategos Beach a surfing sanctuary, with gradual waves that break progressively over the wide sandbar, creating perfect learner, surfski and longboard conditions.
 Both Wategos and Little Wategos are best in a north-east or south-east swell direction.

 Make a day of it and picnic on the shady, grassy knoll that borders the beach.
 Utilise the free beachside electric BBQs to prepare your feast and dine at the picnic tables provided, all whilst overlooking the paradise of Wategos Beach.
 In addition, there are toilet and shower facilities located in the Wategos picnic area.